 The Forbidden City

-You know what I’ll never get used to?
+Do you know what I’ll never get used to in Beijing?
 I’m glad you asked, here’s a list:

 - Scooters speeding on the sidewalk